Government College of Engineering & Textile Technology, Serampore: Department of Computer Science and Engineering & Information Technology

 The Computer Science and Engineering Department and Information Technology Department were formed in 2001 and 2000 respectively.
 Due to the formation of West Bengal University of Technology, the Serampore Textile College incorporated in its curriculum the CSE and IT departments and changed its name to the present name.
 The CSE and IT departments share all the labs as the subjects are very similar.

 Laboratories include electronics, microprocessors, communication engineering, software labs (operating systems, database management systems (DBMS), media, control and systems simulation), basic programming (subjects like Java, World Wide Web, Artificial Intelligence).
 The physics lab, chemistry lab, and mechanical workshop and electrical workshop, are shared among all departments.

+Alumni and professional affiliation

+The institution has a strong alumni network, with graduates contributing significantly to academia, research, administration, and the textile industry in India and abroad.
+Alumni of the institution remain actively engaged through academic collaboration, professional interaction, mentorship, and participation in institutional development activities.

+One of the professional alumni bodies associated with the institution is TANTU, which serves as a platform for professional networking, technical exchange, and alumni engagement in the textile sector.